Couchers-org/couchers/site/markdown/faq.md

 On the development end, we will initially handle the [build and development](/solutions/the-build) of the platform ourselves and have committed time to complete it.
 Over time, we wish to onboard more volunteers, and as time goes by, hope to hand over a number of development and maintenance tasks to individuals from the community, according to our [governance model](/governance).

-Server hosting will be our main cost, but we believe we will easily be able to cover the cost of hosting through donations from the community, and we also believe CouchSurfing is [built poorly](/issues/the-build) increasing the hosting costs.
+Server hosting will be our main cost, but we believe we will easily be able to cover the cost of hosting through donations from the community.
+We also believe CouchSurfing was [built poorly](/issues/the-build), increasing the hosting costs.
 We believe that if we build a great platform for the community, the community will be willing to pitch in enough to keep it going.

 ## How can you remain competitive or even build something good if you're so focused on not making money?